Why are pets scared of fireworks?

 Many animals find fireworks scary.
-It is estimated that 45 per cent of dogs in the UK show signs of fear when they hear fireworks.
+It's estimated that 45 percent of dogs in the UK show signs of fear when they hear fireworks.
 It doesn’t have to be that way though, so don’t ignore the problem.

-There are also lots of simple things you can do to help your pet deal with fireworks.
+There are lots of simple things you can do to help your pet deal with fireworks.
 By preparing in advance before fireworks start your pet will be better able to cope with the noises.

 Watch our top tips on keeping your pets safe and happy this fireworks season in our short three minute video.
 The video even includes how to build a 'Doggy Safe Den' !